-There are many opportunities for collaboration multi-state to restore the Chesapeake Bay.
-The state of Maryland, along with all the other states and territories in the watershed and several federal agencies, NGO's, and local academic institutions, organizations from all over the watershed are partnered with the Chesapeake Bay Program, which has led and directed the restoration of the Chesapeake Bay since 1983 (Chesapeake Bay Program, 2020).
-One of the main restoration goals for the Bay is to plant forest buffers, as they are one of the most effective ways to restore water quality and habitats.
-Approximately 69% of the 288,000 miles of stream bank and shoreline in the Chesapeake Bay watershed have forest or wetland buffers, and since 1996, 9,000 miles of forest buffer have been planted in the watershed (Chesapeake Progress, 2018).
+There are many opportunities for multi-state collaboration to restore the Chesapeake Bay.
+The state of Maryland, along with all the other states and territories in the watershed and several federal agencies, academic institutions, NGO's, and local organizations from all over the watershed are partnered with the Chesapeake Bay Program, which has led and directed the restoration of the Chesapeake since 1983 Bay (Chesapeake Bay Program, 2020).
+One of the main restoration goals for the bay is to plant forest buffers, as they are one of the most effective ways to restore water quality and habitats.
+Approximately 69% of the 288,000 miles of stream bank and shoreline in the Chesapeake Bay watershed have forest or wetland buffers. and since 1996, 9,000 miles of forest buffer have been planted in the watershed (Chesapeake Progress, 2018).